-Expanded Parking
+Changes to Expanded Parking

-The existing asphalt parking lot is salted to be removed and replaced with a larger parking area and garbage set out area.
-Excavation to a depth of 575mm is anticipated to install the subbase for the new heavy-duty asphalt.
+The existing asphalt parking lot is slated to be removed and replaced with a larger parking area, including a drive aisle, a concrete slab area for garbage and two turning areas on the sides of the lot.
+Excavation to a depth of 575mm is anticipated to install the subbase for the new heavy-duty asphalt, and the signs for parking are anticipated to be mounted on concrete beams, which are to be laid atop of the existing grade.